Indonesian parliamentary committee finishes deliberating contentious jobs bill

 JAKARTA (Reuters) - Indonesia moved a step closer to passing President Joko Widodo’s contentious “Job Creation” bill after parliament’s legislation committee and government ministers on Saturday approved the latest version for a vote next week.

+A coalition of fifteen activist groups, including several trade unions, condemned the move in a statement on Sunday, accusing the government and parliamentarians of completing the deliberations in secret during an unusual hearing late at night over a weekend.

-The move came despite trade unions threatening to stage a national strike by 5 million workers on Oct.
-6 to 8 to protest the proposed labour reforms.
+The coalition called on all workers to join their planned national strike on Oct.
+6 to 8 to protest the bill, which organisers had said would involve 5 million workers.

 The so-called “omnibus” bill, aimed at revising over 70 existing laws in a single vote, is the president’s flagship measure to speed up the pace of economic reform and improve the country’s investment climate.